flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The appid has >=6 components after splitting at each `.`.
 Applications must try to have at most 6 components.

-This is not checked for runtimes or baseapps.

 Please follow the [app id guidelines](/docs/for-app-authors/requirements#application-id) for more information.